-- The University underwent a QAA Institutional Audit in March 2011.
-The audit confirmed that confidence can be placed in the soundness of the institution's current and likely future management of the academic standards of its awards and the quality of the learning opportunities available to students.
-The audit team highlighted several aspects of good practice, including the student academic representative (StARs) initiative, the proactive approach which supports the student experience for disabled students, the comprehensiveness of the student online environment (SOLE), the wide range of opportunities afforded to students to enhance their employability, the institution's commitment to the environment, and the inclusive approach to working with its collaborative partners. - The University of Worcester holds the Investors in People kitemark renewed in 2011 - The annual National Student Survey 2013 indicated an overall satisfaction score of 4.0 (out of a total of 5) - Student evaluation of HNC/HND Business Management modules during 2013-14 indicated an average satisfaction rating of 81% - Student progression rates within HNC/HND Business Management in 2013-14 were approximately 86%.
+- The University of Worcester holds the Investors in People kitemark renewed in 2011. - The annual National Student Survey 2013 indicated an overall satisfaction score of 4.0 (out of a total of 5) - Student evaluation of HNC/HND Business Management modules during 2013-14 indicated an average satisfaction rating of 81% - Student progression rates within HNC/HND Business Management in 2013-14 were approximately 86%.
 This figure was in line with comparable programmes both run and overseen by the university. - Careers Destination Surveys 95.2% of 2013 Business Management graduates were reported as employed or otherwise engaged within six months of graduating - Many members of Worcester Business School staff engaged in developing the programme are actively engaged in relevant research, consultancy and professional practice in the disciplines of business management - The External Examiner's report for the programme was extremely complimentary particularly with respect to student achievement.